andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 fire it off, but luckily I had Renay next to me who really loaded up for each skip so I could confirm my hunch that it was time for a skip by looking at my peripherals.

-My last pass comes as the music fades out to silence.
-96 steps of silence.
-I'm the very last in the line so my final lap is all alone.
-No music to keep my count.
-No comrades to distract the audience's gaze.

-Seeing as this is my first performance (have I mentioned that yet?) my fellow dancers ask if I'm nervous for my solo.
-I have a troubling sense of calm about it.
-I should be nervous but for reasons I can't explain I'm not.
-Chalk it up to preparation.

 <h4 class="article-subheader">Quick Change</h4>
 Throughout the course of the 1 hour piece I have 13 different looks.
 Each doesn't